peterjc-dk/clojure-async-maze/README.md

     out-chan))
 ```

-The opponent have a simular looking "agent" that also passes state moves to the gui updater routine.
+The opponent have a similar looking "agent" that also passes state moves to the GUI updater routine.
 The maze is just a array that for each position gives legal moves like [:up :left].

-As can easely beem seen the logick of the game is clearly isolated from any gui or Keyboard stuff.
+As can easily bee seen the logic of the game is clearly isolated from any GUI or Keyboard stuff.
 Where it is easy to see how a new arrow-key press passes through the code.

 ## How to test async code?
-Since this is a relative new concept in the Clojure world, a best pratish for how to write test is a open issue.
-But most of the heavy lifting can easely be pushed to regular clojure functions that can be tested as usual.
+Since this is a relative new concept in the Clojure world, a best practice for how to write test is a open issue.
+But most of the heavy lifting can easily be pushed to regular clojure functions that can be tested as usual.

-For the above chunck I came up with the following hack(s).
+For the above chunk I came up with the following hack(s).

 ```clj
 (defn sq-2-chan [sq]